Investment Banker

 I was assigned a research paper about a place that I had interest.
 I chose wall street and have a question about upcoming finance majors?
 Does addiction to money contribute to corruption in Wall Street?
 Thank you

-Asked by Derek Sturm about 8 years ago
+Asked by Derek Sturm over 8 years ago

 Im a New York college student.
 Im infatuated with becoming an executive in a company and living that lifestyle (for the love of god, i swore to myself ide own a penthouse one day) and i really DO love business.
 But my question is, are bsns men happy?